AgileBioFoundry/2021-07-16-cell-factory-design/index.md

 **Where**:

-* 1st day, Room S02, Building 101, DTU main building
+* 1st day, WSU Campus
-* 2nd day, Room 219, Building 220, DTU Biosustain
+* 2nd day,

 **Requirements**: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (the setup instruction can be found [here](setup)).
 They are also required to abide by Software Carpentry's Code of Conduct.

-Contact: Please mail niso@biosustain.dtu.dk for more information.
+Contact: Please mail jeremy.zucker@pnnl.gov for more information.

 ## Course materials